128technology/docs/docs/wan_staging.md

 Prepare your system for installation - appliance installation and power up - per the hardware installation instructions provided with the system.

-### Juniper Devices

-Juniper SSR hardware devices (SSR120/130, SSR1000-1500) include a QR code that when scanned, will automatically adopt your device into your Mist Organization.
-Scan the code using your Mist AI App, and follow the on screen instructions to adopt your device.

 ### Download

 The image-based ISO's are available to download at the following location: